Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV

-In the first step, electron candidates are identified using combined information from the TPC and BEMC, and a purity correction to account statistically for hadron contamination is applied to obtain the inclusive electron sample ($N_{\rm INE}\times P_{\rm e}$).
-In the second step, the yield of photonic electrons, which is the main source of background in this analysis, is calculated.
+In the first step, electron candidates are identified using combined information from the TPC and BEMC, and a purity correction to account for hadron contamination statistically (as described in Sec.~\ref{sec:purity}) is applied to obtain the inclusive electron sample ($N_{\rm INE}\times P_{\rm e}$).
+In the second step, the yield of $\rm PHE$, which is the main source of background in this analysis, is calculated.
 It consists of electrons from photon conversion in the detector material and Dalitz decays of $\pi^0$ and $\eta$ mesons ($\pi^0 \rightarrow \gamma e^+ e^-$, $\eta \rightarrow \gamma e^+ e^-$).
-The contribution of photonic electrons is statistically identified by reconstructing the di-electron mass ($M_{e^+e^-}$) spectrum.
-The observed photonic electron yield is corrected for photonic electron identification efficiency ($N_{\rm PHE}/\effPho$) and subtracted from the inclusive electron sample.
-The remaining electrons in the inclusive electron sample are then corrected for single electron tracking, trigger, and identification efficiencies to estimate the non-photonic electron yield.
-In the last step, the $\rm HDE$ background is subtracted.
-After the subtraction, the remaining electron sample is from open charm and bottom hadron decays.
+The contribution of $\rm PHE$ is evaluated by reconstructing the di-electron mass ($M_{e^+e^-}$) spectrum (as described in Sec.~\ref{sec:pho:ele:id}).
+The observed PHE yield is corrected for PHE identification efficiency ($N_{\rm PHE}/\effPho$) and subtracted from the inclusive electron sample.
+In the third step, the remaining electrons in the inclusive electron sample are then corrected for single electron tracking, triggering, and identification efficiencies to obtain the $\rm NPE$ yield.
+In the last step, the $\rm HDE$ background is subtracted, after which the electron sample is from open charm and bottom hadron decays.